 No formal clinical study has been conducted to evaluate the effect of renal and hepatic impairment on the pharmacokinetics of trametinib.
 No dose adjustments are recommended in patients with mild renal or hepatic impairment based on population pharmacokinetic studies.

 No formal drug interaction studies have been conducted to evaluate human cytochrome P450 (CYP) enzyme-mediated drug interactions with trametinib.

 Future directions for trametinib

-- Compared to most other MEK inhibitors in development, trametinib has a unique pharmacokinetic (PK) profile which provides prolonged exposure after once daily dosing, with a low peak to trough concentration ratio and sustained levels of molecular target inhibition.
+- Compared to most other MEK inhibitors in development, trametinib has a unique pharmacokinetic (PK) profile which provides prolonged exposure after once-daily dosing, with a low peak to trough concentration ratio and sustained levels of molecular target inhibition.

 - Dabrafenib and trametinib were approved for use as monotherapy in 2013.
 The combination of dabrafenib and trametinib, Mekinist™, was provisionally approved by the FDA for unresectable and metastatic melanoma with BRAF V600E or V600K mutations, in 2014, and regular approval was gained in November 2015.
 The combination therapy targets multiple components of cell signalling and provides higher response rates and more durable clinical benefit than dabrafenib monotherapy.

-- As both drugs target the MAPK pathway, combined blockade may circumvent or delay acquired resistance because of reactivation of the MAPK pathway.
+- As both drugs target the MAPK pathway, combined blockade may circumvent or delay acquired resistance because of the reactivation of the MAPK pathway.